If you have a balcony or terrace that you are not using, here are a few tips on how to get the most use out of it.

 If you haven't yet set up a space for outdoor dining, we have put together a collection of gorgeous outdoor dining that will inspire you to grab your power tools and some wood, or shop around for affordable alternatives.

 A few months back I featured an article on making your own designer patio furniture.
-I did mention that this was my dream patio suite and that I would be making my own patio furniture when time allowed and I have now completed the sofa part of the suite.
 Having priced a similar design at anywhere from R10 000 upwards it will only cost about R2 600 to make my own.